Blue Dragon Header

 Pros & Cons

-• Modular board means every game is different
+• Modular board means every game is visually different

 • Works perfectly for mixed groups and families